moogacs/docs.buf.build/docs/reference/inputs.md

 compare against Input on `buf breaking`.

 For each of `buf {build,lint,breaking,generate,ls-files}`, the Input is specified as the first argument.
-Inputs are specified as a string, and have the following structure:
+Inputs are specified as a string, and have this structure:

 ```
 path#option_key1=option_value1,option_key2=option_value2